M64GitHub/1st-shot/README.md

  |___/_______  /  |____|         /_______  /\___X_  /\_______  /____|
              \/                          \/       \/         \/
 ```
+Next-Level Terminal Bullet Hell — powered by [movy](https://github.com/M64GitHub/movy)

-> **1ST-SHOT** is my first attempt at building a visually rich, animated game inside the terminal — powered entirely by my rendering engine [movy](https://github.com/M64GitHub/movy).
+> **1ST-SHOT** is my first attempt at building a visually rich, animated game inside the terminal — powered entirely by my rendering engine "movy".
 > After **Zigtoberfest 2025**, I wanted to make this version public so others can **play with it, study it, and modify it**.
-> It’s not a finished game — but a *playable demo and learning project*: a smooth main loop, sub-pixel motion, sprite animations, explosions, and SID-style sound — all written in pure Zig.
+> It’s not a finished game — it's a *playable demo and learning project*: a smooth main loop, sub-pixel motion, sprite animations, explosions, and SID-style sound with wav mix support — all written in pure Zig.
-> I built it to show that the terminal can still surprise us — and shine in pixels
+> I built it to show that the terminal can still surprise us — and shine through pixels.
 > (See the [Release Notes](./RELEASE_NOTES.md) for more background.)

-## **Next-Level Terminal Bullet Hell**

-A fast-paced, retro-inspired shooter rendered completely in text-mode graphics.

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />

 <p/>

-> *"The limitations aren't in the medium — they're in our imagination."*

 ### What makes 1ST-SHOT special:

-- PNG sprites with 24-bit color, slicing of animations from spritesheets
+- Renders PNG sprites in 24-bit color, slicing animations from spritesheets
-- Subpixel movement system for smooth movements
+- Implements subpixel movement for smooth motion
-- Authentic C64 SID chip music (dedicated audio thread for SID data generation and wav mixing)
+- Generates authentic C64 SID music on a dedicated audio thread, mixing PCM in real time
-- Three enemy types with different behavior patterns
-- Fully animated effects, shields, weapons, and power-ups

 ## Quick Start